Sheet Metal Fabrication: Riveting VS Welding

 Rivet joints on sheet metal

 Riveting refers to the process of joining two or more metal pieces together by creating a series of multiple overlapping holes.
 Small metal pins are inserted in those holes to bond the metal pieces called rivets.
+The riveting process is commonly used in the joining of sheet metal pieces.

 Once the rivets are in the hole, you must flatten the rivet tail by hammering or smashing the rivets, restricting the removal.
 The heat is also applied in the riveting process so that the rivets will expand and create strong bonds.
 It is a quick and robust way to bond between metal pieces by joining them.